SeanBrown12345/ml-salary-estimator/README.md

 ## Developer Dependencies
  - `conda` version 25.7.0 or higher
   - `conda-lock` version 3.0.4 or higher

-## Dependencies
-All dependencies required to run this project are specified in `environment.yml` and locked in `conda-lock.yml`.
-The analysis runs inside a Docker container, so users don’t need to install packages manually.

 ## Updating the Computational Environment
 If new dependencies are added (e.g., new Python packages or Quarto), update the environment by: